dalibo/emaj/docs/en/mainFunctions.rst

 If the parameter representing the mark is not specified, or is empty or NULL, a name is automatically generated: "*START_%*", where the '%' character represents the current time with a *hh.mn.ss.mmmm* pattern.

-The *<are.old.logs.to.be.deleted?>* parameter is an optional boolean.
-By default, its value is true, meaning that all log tables of the tables group are purged before the trigger activation.
-If the value is explicitly set to false, all rows from log tables are kept as is.
+The *<delete.old.logs?>* parameter is an optional boolean.
+By default, its value is *true*, meaning that all log tables of the tables group are purged before the trigger activation.
+If the value is explicitly set to *false*, all rows from log tables are kept as is.
 The old marks are also preserved, even-though they are not usable for a rollback anymore, (unlogged updates may have occurred while the tables group was stopped).

+The *<logging.group.allowed?>* parameter is also an optional boolean.
+By default, its value is *false*: if the tables group is already in LOGGING state, the function returns an error.
+If the parameter is explicitely set to *true*, a LOGGING group only raises a warning and the mark is set.
+This parameter allows to write idempotent administration scripts.

-The function returns the number of tables and sequences contained by the group.
+The function returns the number of tables and sequences contained by the group or 0 if the group was already in *LOGGING* state.

 To be sure that no transaction implying any table of the group is currently running, the *emaj_start_group()* function explicitly sets a *SHARE ROW EXCLUSIVE* lock on each table of the group.
 If transactions accessing these tables are running, this can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.